uidaholib/spec-lumber/_posts/2022/2021-02-01-wc-handy-letter.md

 The movie of Handy's life, St. Louis Blues, was released in 1958 and, as promised, starred Nat King Cole as Handy.
 Also featured were Eartha Kitt, Pearl Bailey, Cab Calloway, Mahalia Jackson, Ruby Dee, and Ella Fitzgerald.

 Acquisition of this autograph letter was made possible with funds provided by the Library Associates, the "friends" of the University of Idaho Library.

+**Written in January 1996 for the library's Digital Memories website.**

 Letter: Handy, W. C. (William Christopher), 1873-1958.
 Letter, July 31, 1957, New York.
 Special Collections, University of Idaho Library.
 MG 5560